benc-uk/kube-workshop/k3s/01-cluster/readme.md

 ```

-> Note: Login into Azure CLI if you've installed it
+> 📝 NOTE: Login into Azure CLI if you've installed it

 Let's connect your kubectl with k3s and allow your user permissions to access the cluster